 Income pressures, usually due to inaccurate coding, may trigger a whole train of events, including leverage from the secondary care trust management to close dermatology units.
-This allows the ever-present private provider to win tenders for community provision, as has happened in swathes of the country.
+This allows the ever present private provider to win tenders for community provision, as has happened in swathes of the country.

-History has taught us that no one is immune from closure, not even well established academic and training units in teaching hospitals [I].
-The BAD president, in the September
+History has taught us that no one is immune from closure, not even well established academic and training units in teaching hospitals [1].
+A piece from , the BAD president, in the

-2015 newsletter, highlighted the pressures leading to the deterioration in the Nottingham Dermatology Unit [2].
+September 2015 newsletter highlighted the pressures leading to the deterioration in the Nottingham dermatology unit [2].